2017 KC Invitational

 SPECIAL UNDER-12 AND YOUNGER RULES

-4. Offside rules will be enforced.
-FIFA laws of the game will be applied.
+4. FIFA laws of the game will be applied, including the enforcements of offside.

 REFEREES All divisions will use a three-person referee system.
-The Tournament Committee shall have the right to select a club linesperson from a team if necessary.
+The Tournament Committee shall have the right to allow a club linesperson from a team if necessary.

-Casts must be completely covered with at least two (2) inches of foam padding and totally wrapped with an elastic bandage.
-Any player playing with a cast must have a written release from a doctor.
+5. Casts must be completely covered with at least two (2) inches of foam padding and totally wrapped with an elastic bandage.

 Substitutions shall be unlimited.
 Substitutions may be made with the consent of the referee at the following times: